Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Introduction

+In many of the listed cases, we do not only have theoretical tractability results but in fact know of algorithms which are suitable for practical applications.
+For example, in conjunctive query evaluation, HDs can be used for efficient reduction to an acyclic instance, which allows for linear-time solving using Yannakakis' algorithm~\cite{DBLP:conf/vldb/Yannakakis81}.
+Beyond practical algorithms, many of the listed problems are in fact known to be contained in the complexity class \nctwo~\cite{DBLP:journals/iandc/Cook85} if a bounded width HD exists~\cite{DBLP:journals/jacm/GottlobLS01,DBLP:journals/tcs/GottlobLS02,DBLP:conf/icdt/AfratiJRSU17}.
+Importantly, problems in \nctwo are considered to be highly parallelisable~\cite{DBLP:journals/iandc/Cook85} and thus the use of HDs in these areas can be even more attractive in parallelised and distributed scenarios.
+The promising theoretical properties of hypertree decompositions have also been experimentally verified.
+Implementations in specialised database systems have demonstrated the applicability of HDs in query evaluation by using them (and closely related variants), especially on difficult instances where current heuristic-based systems struggle~\cite{DBLP:conf/icde/GhionnaGGS07,DBLP:conf/cikm/GhionnaGS11,DBLP:journals/tods/AbergerLTNOR17}.

-The promising theoretical properties of hypertree decompositions have also been confirmed in practice.
-Implementations in specialised database systems have demonstrated large speedups in query evaluation by using HDs, especially on difficult instances~\cite{DBLP:journals/tods/AbergerLTNOR17}.
-Nonetheless, one crucial challenge remains for more widespread use of HDs: it is computationally difficult to construct good hypertree decompositions.
-In general, finding a HD for a given query is \np-hard~\cite{DBLP:journals/jcss/GottlobLS02} but finding a HD of some fixed width is tractable, i.e., the problem is in \xp in the terminology of parameterised complexity.
+Despite these desirable properties and a demand for worst-case guarantees in various potential fields of application, the adoption of hypertree decompositions in practice has been slow.
+One crucial challenge that is limiting their more widespread use is the computational difficulty of constructing good HDs.
+In general, finding an HD for a given hypergraph $H$ and width at most $k$ is \np-hard and \wone-hard when parametrised by $k$~\cite{DBLP:journals/jcss/GottlobLS02}, but is tractable when $k$ is fixed, i.e., the problem is in \xp in the terminology of parametrised complexity.
 In fact, a significantly stronger upper bound can be given.
-Finding a HD of fixed width is in the complexity class \logcfl~\cite{DBLP:journals/jcss/GottlobLS02} (contained in \nctwo) and therefore, in theory, highly parallelisable~\cite{DBLP:journals/iandc/Cook85}.
+Finding an HD of fixed width is in the complexity class \logcfl~\cite{DBLP:journals/jcss/GottlobLS02} (contained in \nctwo) and therefore, in theory, highly parallelisable~\cite{DBLP:journals/iandc/Cook85}.
+However, the theoretical parallelisability of the problem is demonstrated by construction of an appropriate Alternating Turing Machine~\cite{DBLP:conf/focs/ChandraS76} and no practical algorithm that allows for effective parallel computation of HDs is known.
+Here, we propose the first such algorithm.